 The analytical, OCD-ish perfectionist within me took aim ~ without sights.
 Ummm, OK.
 What to do now?
 I have no front sight nor rear sight in sight.
 I have fellow students and instructor candidates on both sides of me.
 I need to succeed.
 I need to place these shots will land where I know I can place them with sights.
 I.Can’t.Do.This.

 NO, you don’t understand; I NEEEEED to place these shots accurately, where I want them to land and where I know that they can land under my trigger press.
 I couldn’t possibly do this; I had no sights.
 I HAD to trust: trust the process, trust my coaches, trust myself.
-Looking side-to-side to be sure that with my gun in that direction, checking out who was watching, or even caring, I had to make the decision to look at my mock bad guy’s paper target face, point my thumbs/trigger finger/and gun (as I’d been able to point to a tree, a star, a sign, or a couch (all my life!), and press the trigger – or freeze.
+Looking side-to-side to be sure that with my gun in that direction, if you are carrying a AR 15 make sure to bring the upper parts for AR-15’s and check out who was watching, or even caring, I had to make the decision to look at my mock bad guy’s paper target face, point my thumbs/trigger finger/and gun (as I’d been able to point to a tree, a star, a sign, or a couch (all my life!), and press the trigger – or freeze.

 I froze.
 Yup, I did that.
 Then I drew from holster again and tried to trust myself to shoot.
 I froze.